 The Privacy Notice will outline what types of personal data will be collected and how it is used but please note that the personal data we collect will not enable us to directly identify by name any customers of the gas and electricity (‘energy’) suppliers which will have implications on the extent to which we can exercise our obligations under the UK GDPR, in particular in relations to Data Subject Rights requests.

 DCC is a wholly owned subsidiary of Capita plc.
-As a licensee of the Department of Business, Energy and Industrial Strategy (BEIS) we are regulated by the Smart Meter Communications Licence ("DCC Licence") which is overseen by the Office of Gas and Electricity Markets ("Ofgem").
+As a licensee of the Department of Energy Security and Net Zero (DESNZ) we are regulated by the Smart Meter Communications Licence ("DCC Licence") which is overseen by the Office of Gas and Electricity Markets ("Ofgem").

 Under the DCC Licence, we are also required to comply with the Smart Energy Code (“SEC”), which is administered by the Smart Energy Code Administrator and Secretariat; and the Retail Energy Code ("REC"), the delivery of which is managed by the REC Code Manager.
 Under the above regulatory documentation, DCC is responsible for developing key technology that will facilitate smarter and more streamlined energy switching.
 DCC is also responsible for establishing and managing the data and communications network to connect smart meters to the business systems of energy suppliers, mobile telecommunication network operators and other authorised service users of the network.